Biden risks alienating young Black voters after race remarks

 “Young people today want to know, are politicians’ hearts in the right place?” he said.

-The Biden campaign says they’re working hard to reach out to young Black voters, and point to events hosted by their young voter outreach coalition, League 46, as well as outreach geared specifically towards Historically Black Colleges and Universities and Black sororities, among an array of other events broadly geared toward the Black community nationwide.
+The Biden campaign says they’re working hard to reach out to young Black voters, and point to events hosted by their young voter outreach coalition, League 46, as well as outreach geared specifically towards historically Black colleges and universities and Black sororities.

-Birmingham, Alabama, Mayor Randall Woodfin, who supports Biden, swept aside Biden’s comments this week.
-He noted that Biden, unlike Trump, later clarified his comments.

-“I truly believe that he wants to do the right thing moving forward,” he said.
+Pennsylvania State Rep. Malcolm Kenyatta, who is 30, pointed to Biden’s clarification as a key difference between the former vice president and Trump.

+“It’s such a contrast to actually have a leader, and hopefully a president, that’s going to hold himself to a high standard,” he said.

+Kenyatta, who has endorsed Biden, said he’s spoken to the former vice president about issues affecting young people and that “his ability to listen and understand that, and then put forward policy that addresses those concerns is going to be pivotal to us.”

-Biden has put out an array of proposals focused on Black economic mobility, which include pledges to steer federal money and tax credits to small business and economic development programs for minority-owned firms and disadvantaged neighborhoods.
-Biden also said he’d encourage home ownership to help close wealth gaps among minority communities, among other policies.
+Indeed, Biden has put out proposals focused on Black economic mobility, which include pledges to steer federal money and tax credits to small business and economic development programs for minority-owned firms and disadvantaged neighborhoods.

-On criminal justice reform, he’s called for a federal ban on police chokeholds, national standards for police use of force, mandatory data collection from local law enforcement, a new federal police oversight commission.
-He’s also embraced some progressive proposals that may appeal to younger voters, like forgiving some student loan debt and offering some free college.
+On criminal justice reform, he’s called for a federal ban on police choke holds, national standards for police use of force, and a new federal police oversight commission.
+He’s also embraced proposals to forgive some student loan debt and offer some free college.

 But on a number of key issues being pushed by some young Black activists — like defunding or dismantling police forces, Medicare for All, and legalizing marijuana — Biden has thus far declined to embrace the most progressive policies.